FREE BATTERY CHECK

-Research shows that batteries are the biggest cause of breakdowns in the UK with around 2 out of every 3 vehicle breakdown being attributed to a battery related issue.
-All vehicles rely on the health of their battery to operate and as modern vehicles feature increasing smart technology, car batteries have become much more advanced.
+Research shows that car batteries are the biggest cause of breakdowns in the UK.
+Figures suggest that 2 out of every 3 breakdowns is caused by a car battery related issue.
+All vehicles rely on the health of their battery to operate and, as modern vehicles feature increasing smart technology, car batteries have become much more advanced.

-We stock a very wide range of Exide batteries in all our branches, all of which come with a 4 year guarantee.
-If you think you need a new battery for your vehicle please contact our friendly team for a quote or book a free battery health check online.
-Our battery checks can be carried out in just a few minutes and provide a full report on the health of your battery.
+We stock a very wide range of Exide car batteries in all our branches.
+All Exide car batteries come with a 4-year warranty as standard.
+If you think you need a new battery for your car please contact our friendly team for a quote or book a free battery health check online.
+A battery check takes just a few minutes and we provide a full report on the health & charge level of your battery.

 Do I need a new car battery?